Mountbatten School: Facilities

-The school's trading subsidiary, Personal Best Education, is housed in the Malta Building.
+The school's trading subsidiary, Personal Best Education, is housed in the Viceroy building.

 There are three Mac suites in the Lantern Theatre and Lower Humanities building for music and art studies.
 There are playing fields and play courts around the site.

 Academy status

 The Mountbatten School gained academy status on 1 April 2011.

 Transport and Catchment

 The Mountbatten School provide of transportation to and from the school to assist students living more than three miles from the campus.
 Students who live in Nursling, Rownhams, Hillyfields, North Baddessley and Wellow are eligible for free travel via the school buses provided by the Local Authority.

 Students living outside of the school catchment area are usually not assisted with travel expenses, however a single school bus designated the 504 is provided by Bluestar Bus to provide transport for students living in the Southampton end of the non-catchment area.
 Students living in the Romsey/Abbotswood end of the non-catchment area have access to non-catchment minibuses provided by school staff.